iainbryson/iainbryson.github.io/_posts/2015-03-21-expense-visualization.md

 If you make the sheet public, you can use a client-side approach to querying the data via JSON, as described [here][public-sheet-query-via-json].
 This is a cool technique and I almost used it, but I didn't want this data to be public in its raw form.
 Not on any 'real' grounds — I'm not fearful of the security implications of the world knowing by spending habits — but rather as a matter of principle: I'd rather design something more general and in general one wouldn't want to share all the raw data all the time.

 So that left a server-side solution, something to authenticate in private and then proxy the data over to the client.
-I found [this][accessing-google-spreadsheets-from-node-js] excellent writeup on how to do this from node.js, which I've been meaning to play with some more, so I ended up implementing that solution pretty much wholesale.
+I found [this][accessing-google-spreadsheets-from-node-js] excellent writeup on how to do so from node.js, which I've been meaning to play with some more, so I ended up implementing that solution pretty much wholesale.

 As is typical of any visualization project, the first and lamest part of the work is mangling the data from its original format into one you can use.
 In the case of this project, Google Sheets provides